Long Xuyên: Economy

 As a major urban hub within the rural Mekong River Delta region, Long Xuyen is adjacent to major agricultural operations.
 With a major docking station in the middle of the city and rivers cutting throughout its landscape, the city connects the residents of the provinces of An Giang, Dong Thap, and Kien Giang province to the region's land-based infrastructure.

 With farms in towns surrounding the city connected by roads and canals, Long Xuyen (and its Quadrilateral Region) serves as a major conduit for producers of a number of commodities, with jasmine rice and basa fish being the two most well-known.
 The proliferation of irrigation canals in the city has provided a major boon to the region's economy, but also poses a threat to environmental protection and community safety.

 Education

 Long Xuyên is home to An Giang University and the Long Xuyên Teacher's Training College.
 An Giang University is the second largest university in the Mekong Delta with over 10,000 students enrolled in 2021.

 There are three main high schools in Long Xuyên city: Thoại Ngọc Hầu, Bình Khánh and Long Xuyên.
 Thoại Ngọc Hầu high school was once known as Long Xuyên high school, with currently over 2,000 students.
-Thoại Ngọc Hầu is a specialized school for majors of English, Mathematics, Chemistry, Physics, Literature, and Biology.
+Thoại Ngọc Hầu is a specialized school for majors of English, Mathematics, Chemistry, Physics, Literature, Geography, History and Biology.